 If a potty regression hits, it can be discouraging and seem like all your work was for naught.
 Don’t worry – they’ll pick it up again, probably faster this time.
 Avoid getting upset, embarrassing your child or making them feel silly.
 The best way to get back on track quickly is to reinforce a good potty routine.
 Remind them to go in the morning, after meals, before you leave the house and before bed.

 Accidents are to be expected with potty training.
 It can be frustrating (and gross) but try your best to stay cool.
-Remember, your child has been weeing and pooping into a diaper for their entire lives up until now.
+Remember, your child has been weeing and pooping into a nappy for their entire lives up until now.
 Accidents are often not intentional and may be upsetting for your child too.

 Get them involved in the clean up by bringing towels or putting dirty underwear in a laundry basket.
 This will show them what’s involved in cleaning up a mess and teach them that it’s much easier to use the potty next time they feel the urge to go.